 While Flexeril does not create the same feelings of euphoria that benzodiazepines or opioids do when taken in higher doses, Flexeril does make people feel drowsy and will slow down vital functions.

-People that abuse Flexeril may crush and dilute pills in water for faster oral intake, or they may crush and snort pills to feel a faster high.
+People who abuse Flexeril may crush and dilute pills in water for faster oral intake, or they may crush and snort pills to get a faster high.

-The act of crushing and snorting any prescription medication may be a sign of an emerging or existing substance abuse issue that should be addressed.
+Even though Flexeril doesn’t produce a traditionally sought after “high,” the act of crushing and snorting any prescription medication may be a sign of an emerging or existing substance abuse issue.

 Side Effects Of Abusing Flexeril

-When Flexeril is used according to medical advice, it can improve energy levels, motor function, sleep, and quality of life for people with skeletal muscle pain and spasms.
+When Flexeril is used according to medical advice, it can improve sleep and general quality of life for people with skeletal muscle pain and spasms.

 Get Started On The Road To Recovery.